 All too often, technology is regarded as the bad guy.
 It’s our enemy, even though it makes our lives easier, enhances them and helps us in ways we seem to forget (or at least not acknowledge) on a daily basis.

 Sure, people text when they drive, family gatherings can be bogged down by too many people being glued to their phones and a little less screen time in general probably isn’t a terrible idea.
+We need to reduce our screen time to make sure we aren’t exposing ourselves to too much blue light.
+Some technology gives off blue light, which can affect eyesight and sleep cycles.
+To prevent this, some people make sure to wear blue light blocking glasses to keep their eyes healthy whilst they’re using technology.

-But that all stems from society’s abuse of an amazing and constantly evolving gift.
+All of those negative aspects of technology stem from society’s abuse of an amazing and constantly evolving gift.

 At its core, technology is pure and inherently good.
 There are four ways in particular it’s greatly improved our lives and given the distance its traveled to this point, it boggles the mind to imagine where we’ll be in another 10, 50 or even 100 years.